This blog may contain affiliate links. Read our disclosure policy for more info.

 When you’re feeling a bit hungry, I recommend checking out The Next Act, which is a casual pub serving fantastic food.
 If you love burgers, you can’t go wrong with ordering options like The Critic and The Drama Queen.
 There’s a reason why it’s known as one of the best restaurants in Edmonton!

 For something a little different, visit The Cat Café to enjoy hot drinks with some friendly felines.
-As Edmonton’s first cat café, it’s a unique experience featuring some furry friends that are up for adoption.
-For one price, averaging around $16-$18 CAD for adults and $6-$13 CAD for kids, you can visit for an hour at a time.
-This includes entry to the cat lounge and unlimited drinks.
+As Edmonton’s first cat café, it’s a unique experience featuring some furry friends who are up for adoption.
+For around $16-$18 CAD for adults you can visit for an hour at a time.
+This includes entry to the cat lounge and unlimited drinks!

 The High Level Bridge Streetcar is one of the coolest and most underrated attractions in Edmonton, dating back to the early 1900s.

-You can use the streetcar to get around Edmonton as it runs from downtown to Old Strathcona, or simply ride it for fun to experience a piece of history and take in some amazing views.
+You can use the streetcar to get around Edmonton as it runs through the heart of the city from downtown (Jasper Ave) to Old Strathcona (Whyte Ave), or simply ride it for fun to experience a piece of history and take in some amazing views.

 The first streetcar ride took place on November 8, 1908, and when it was first built, it was considered super modern and high-tech.
 There are multiple different streetcars running, and they have all been brought in and refurbished from different parts of the world like Melbourne and Osaka just to name a few.